pgeurin/autoregression/README.md

 # Autoregression

+Clean, graph, and model your data in one command.

-Here are the tools to automatically assess and test multiple working machine learning techniques.
+Automatically assess and test multiple working machine learning techniques.

 Included are two extra modules: